pelican-dev/plugins/server-folders/README.md

 # Server Folders

-A plugin for [Pelican Panel](https://pelican.dev) that allows users to organize their servers into custom folders.
+A plugin for [Pelican Panel](https://pelican.dev) that allows users to organize their servers into custom folders with role-based sharing.

 ## Features

 - **Create Custom Folders** - Organize your servers into named folders with custom colors
-- **Drag & Drop Organization** - Easily add or remove servers from folders
+- **Role-Based Sharing** - Share folders with specific user roles so team members can view them
 - **Sidebar Navigation** - Quick access to folders directly from the sidebar with server count badges
 - **Live Server Stats** - View real-time CPU, Memory, and Disk usage for all servers in a folder
 - **Color Coding** - Assign colors to folders for easy visual identification